Blog post by Joe Babaian

 @Colin_Hung and I often chat about what really matters in Healthcare and what is being done to address those issues.
 We reflect on the rich #hcldr community (to which I am ever grateful for their support, knowledge, passion, and action) and are able to see shining examples of care + skill + passion in action, making differences, large and small, every day.

-I made one small tweet a few days ago:
+I made one small tweet a couple years ago:

 It generated a response that I never anticipated!
 Fairly innocuous and it speaks for itself.
 Old connections, new connections and everyone in between took a moment, paused, and thought about what the image was saying.
 Watching these two walk into the future, together, is a metaphor for the future of healthcare.
 The future isn’t about me or you, it’s about us, people together.
 What’s your thought?

-When I saw this next little image from @DrMikeAtwater, I knew I would put aside what I wrote for today and shift gears, with your indulgence.
+When I saw this next little image from @DrMikeAtwater, I knew I was on to something:

 #hcldr brings out the best in so many.
 This week, I want to take a look at the smaller, quiet things that we can do, we should do, to make a difference.
 As is often the case, these small things turn into awesome huge things in time and that is as it should be!
 These small steps being the value of real Healthcare to new populations, people in need, workaday folks, and everyone in between.
 Without belaboring platitudes, let’s take a look at how all of our skills can matter, one step at time.